Musyani67/smart-drying-system-for-sardines/README.md

 - **Fan & Heater Control**: Automatically switches fan and heater based on user-defined temperature thresholds.
 - **User Settings**: Adjust max/min temperature thresholds using UP, DOWN, and SET buttons.
 - **Drying Completion Detection**: System stops when weight loss exceeds 70%.
+- **PCB Design**: The PCB design for this project is already completed and ready for printing.

 ## How It Works